English & Media

 Students at KS3 are offered a varied programme of literacy skills, speaking and listening projects, library skills, media.
 ICT and literature in the form of plays, poetry and novels.
 Although we are laying the foundations for success at GCSE and in later life, the policy is to foster a confident use of language and an enjoyment of different texts.

-At KS4, all students take English Language GCSE and normally, students also take English Literature alongside this, following the AQA specifications.
+At KS4, all students take the Eduqas English Language GCSE and normally, students also take the AQA English Literature GCSE alongside this.
 The Step Up to English qualification may also be offered according to students’ needs.
 The Literature course provides an experience of modern texts such as “An Inspector Calls” or “Lord of the Flies”, a ‘classic’ novel such as “A Christmas Carol”, Shakespeare (usually “Macbeth”) and a range of poetry.
 To explore these texts, a variety of strategies are used such as role-play, imaginative writing and structured group tasks.
 In addition, students become confident using literary terms to explain their responses.
 Media Studies is available as an optional choice from Year 9 onwards.
-Students have the opportunity to work on a range of projects such as magazines and films, following the WJEC course.
+Students have the opportunity to work on a range of projects such as magazines and films, following the Eduqas course.
 They will understand a range of technical language and the implications of a ‘target audience’.
 Final projects require students to explain their choices of technique in terms of the form of media and the expectations of the audience.

 At all times, in any discipline, the focus is on engaging students and allowing them to experience the power of different styles of communication.
 The English Faculty works closely with the LRC to give experiences such as writer seminars, understanding research skills and resources for lessons.
 We welcome visiting drama groups to bring to life both Shakespeare and classic texts.
 Students go on a range of trips and visits such as theatre productions of set texts and a trip to the Roald Dahl museum in Year 7.
 The department has an excellent range of technology including interactive whiteboards, projectors for laptops and visualisers which allow for the instant display of a student’s work or other text.
 Staff are given regular opportunities to attend courses which give up to date understanding of examination requirements and teaching or assessment strategies.